 This essential oil is also used topically (applied to the skin) for headache, muscle aches, itching, and other problems.
 Peppermint leaf is available in teas, capsules, and as a liquid extract.
 Pure Peppermint oil is available as liquid solutions and in capsules, including enteric-coated capsules.

 USES AND BENEFITS:

-Adding peppermint oil into massage oils, shampoos and lotions may give these products antiseptic and antimicrobial properties.
+Adding this oil into massage oils, shampoos and lotions may give these products antiseptic and antimicrobial properties.
 The oil can also help cool skin and eliminate dandruff or lice from your scalp, or contribute to hair growth.
-Peppermint oil is widely used for calming skin irritation and itchiness, as well as reducing redness.
+It is widely used for calming skin irritation (Use Cinnamon oil to take calming in skin irritation) and itchiness, as well as reducing redness.
 Peppermint oil should always be diluted before topical use, or application to the skin.
-Peppermint oil is actually used in many high-quality hair care products because it can naturally thicken and nourish damaged hair.
+Peppermint oil BP is actually used in many high-quality hair care products because it can naturally thicken and nourish damaged hair.

 USED IN FOOD PRODUCTS:

-Using peppermint oil in cooking is an incredible, natural way to get not only peppermint oil benefits, but also a great minty punch to dishes.
-Whether it’s a drop in your water or two drops in a smoothie, peppermint oil can really give a refreshing kick to a beverage.
+Using peppermint oil in cooking is an incredible, natural way to get not only this oil benefits, but also a great minty punch to dishes.
+Whether its a drop in your water or two drops in a smoothie, it can really give a refreshing kick to a beverage.

 9 BENEFITS & USES OF PEPPERMINT ESSENTIAL OIL: